 }

-Now that encrypted bytes are found, I calculate their relative virutal address after skipping the signature bytes and also find the actual address of that specific location in memory.
+Now that encrypted bytes are found, I calculate their relative virtual address after skipping the signature bytes and also find the actual address of that specific location in memory.
 I used simple xor function to encrypt/decrypt the bytes.
 The patch function simply changes the protection to allow Write permission as well, just in case.
 Then i copy the decrypted bytes over the encrypted buffer and changes back to the original memory protections.

 void PatchCurrentProcessMemory(void* destination, void* source, size_t size) {